Recommendation 4: Choose an Alt-az or Dobsonian mount

 and good ones often cost more than the telescopes they support.

-We recommend an alt-az or dobsonian mount for a child's first telescope.
-Unfortunately, many stores sell beginner
+We strongly recommend an alt-az or dobsonian mount for a child's first telescope.
+Unfortunately, many stores sell

 telescopes on cheap equatorial mounts without motors that are often wobbly and frustrating to use.
 As cool as